certeu/morio/docs/docs/reference/contributors/monorepo/run-scripts/docker-build-moriod-deb/readme.md

 Unlike [the `ci:build.moriod.deb` run script](/docs/reference/contributors/monorepo/run-scripts/ci-build-moriod-deb),
 this script will launch a Debian 12 container and run inside of it.
-In other words, you can use this run script to the build the .deb pacakge locally on a non-Debian Linux system.
+In other words, you can use this run script to the build the .deb package locally on a non-Debian Linux system.

 Under the hood, this will run: